aritang/aritang.github.io/content/about.md

     image: definition/think.jpeg
 ---

-> Last update: March 2025
+> Last update: Sept.
+2025

 Hi, this is Ariana.
 Welcome to my corner of the internet!

 {{<figure align="center" src="/bio/profile_photo.jpeg" caption="August, 2023, Stanford.
 Taken by a Canon EOS M50m2.">}}

 Download My CV [***here***](/files/ariana_tang_cv.pdf).
-You are welcomed to contact me anytime for anything at `ariana_tang AT outlook DOT com`.
+If there is anything I can help, my email is `ariana_tang AT uchicago DOT edu`.

 ## academic

-As a senior undergraduate at Shanghai University of Finance and Economics, my research focuses on market design and algorithmic game theory.
+I am a first year Economic PhD student at the Booth School of Business, University of Chicago.
+I obtained my Bachelor's degree at Shanghai University of Finance and Economics, where I was co-advised by Prof. Pinyan Lu and by Prof. Hu Fu at SUFE.
+During then, I have also had the pleasure of collaborating with Prof. Ryan Shi and Prof. Modibo Camara.

+My research focuses on market design.
 I'm also interested in EconCS in general.

-I am co-advised by Prof. Pinyan Lu and by Prof. Hu Fu at SUFE.
-I have also had the pleasure of collaborating with Prof. Ryan Shi and Prof. Modibo Camara.

 > **I believe that game theorists [also] need to be sensitive to cultural and psychological factors to better understand the incentives and constraints that people face.**
 >